 - Stir-fry until the salt is dehydrated or when it starts to turn to light brown.
 The salt is now ready to use.

 Use an old wok to fry the salt.
 The salt can damage the surface of a well-seasoned wok.
 If you do not have an old wok, season the wok again after frying the salt.
 It is not difficult to do so.
-Here is an excellent article about how to season a wok.
+Here is an excellent video about how to season a wok.

 You can reuse the salt multiples times.
 Discard the dirty salt and keep the rest.
 This salt has been baked for a long time and is very dry.
 You do not need to fry it the next time you use it.
 Once it is heated up, it is ready to use.